Aircloak/aircloak/air/docs/content/sql/restrictions.md

     -- contains 3 potentially dangerous functions, namely:
     -- - division with a constant
     -- - abs on an expression containing a constant
-    -- - + where one of the argument is an expression containing a constant abs(div(age, 2)) + height as value1
+    -- - + where one of the arguments is an expression containing a constant abs(div(age, 2)) + height as value1
   FROM table1
 ) a INNER JOIN (